crane-9/cs260/assignment3/readme.md

 }
 ```

-`enqueue()` and `advanceIndex()` both only use basic operations, and zero loops.
+`enqueue()` and `advanceIndex()` both only use basic operations, and no loops.
 At no point is this method's time or space affected by the size of input.

 ---